airdeploy/airdeploy-docs/docs/flagger-sdk/faq.md

 ## Why do all flag functions always return `false`/`off`/`{}`(empty payload)?

-- Check that you are using correct API Key

-  API Keys differ for different environments(test, dev, prod etc.)
+- Check that you are using correct API Key.
+API Keys differ for different environments (test, dev, prod etc.)

-- Flagger may not be initialized properly
+- Flagger may not be initialized properly.
 Check to make sure Flagger is initialized before using the library.

   In Javascript, the `init()` method is a promise; make sure it's resolved before calling any other functions.